| |

 -

-Remove the spark plugs and pour a small quantity of light motor oil on piston
+plugs and pour a small quantity of light motor oil on piston tops.
+Crank the

 -

-When your tractor is removed from storage, it should be serviced throughout,
+tractor is removed from storage, it should be serviced throughout, including

 | |